kiarashAlizadeh/CipherShark/README.md

 # 2. Run the script
 sudo ./vpn-setup.sh

-# 3. If configuration file exists, the script will use it
+# 3. If configuration file exists, the script will use it automatically
 ```

 ### Method 2: Interactive Usage